The white amur fish: an unseen guardian of Central Arizona’s water canals

 A pause in the flow

 To protect them, SRP crews guide the fish to specific areas of the canal where they can be safely gathered.
-In a meticulous and complex operation, workers navigate the muddy, exposed canal beds, directing the fish into nets so they can be transferred by specialized trucks to alternate locations.
+In a meticulous and complex operation, workers navigate the muddy, exposed canal beds, directing the fish into nets so they can be transferred by specialized trucks to other canal locations.

 This annual process serves as a reminder of the interdependence between human and natural systems, showing how careful planning and hands-on management allow Arizona to benefit from its canal system without compromising local ecosystems.